 For the latest model year, the CR-Z gets a subtle facelift and more standard features.

 The premise of the CR-Z is intriguing: combine the best traits of a hybrid and sports car into a single machine that's both fun and easy on gas.

 It certainly looks the part, with an appealing wedge shape that manages to appear both athletic and somewhat futuristic.
-A more aggressive front fascia filled with a mesh grille, a restyled rear diffuser and new wheel designs were added as part of the CR-Z's recent refresh, bringing a bit of extra muscle to the hybrid's style.
+A new front end with an updated grille design, redesigned fog lights, and a new front diffuser were added as part of the CR-Z's recent refresh, bringing a bit of extra muscle to the hybrid's style.

 Underhood, the CR-Z features a 1.5-liter four-cylinder gasoline motor along with a small electric motor.
-With the help of a recently upgraded lithium ion battery pack, total output is rated at 130 horsepower and 140 lb-ft of torque - up 8 and 12, respectively, over the pre-facelift model, although still not enough for sports car-like acceleration.
+With the help of a recently upgraded lithium ion battery pack, total output is rated at 130 horsepower and up to 140 pound-feet of torque.

 The CR-Z features a drive mode selector with four different modes that adjust a variety of vehicles settings, including throttle response, steering assist, air-conditioning usage, transmission programming with the CVT and electric motor assist with the stick.
 A Sport + button on the steering wheel provides a five second boost in acceleration in any drive mode.

 The cabin design almost looks as if it's pulled from a spaceship, with an ultramodern instrument panel highlighted by a prominent digital speedometer encircled by an analog tachometer.
 Climate controls and vents sprout in an unusual fashion from the gauge cluster, and background lights change color to signal when the car is being driven efficiently.